t-mullen/hyperhost/README.md

 ### Client Code

-Calls to this Node server can be made from the pages being hosted.
+Calls to this Node server can only be made from the pages being hosted.
+(Think of it like CORS)
-**hyperclient.js** provides the `HyperRequest` object, similar to the `XMLHttpRequest` object.
+Including **hyperclient.js** in your hosted files provides the `HyperRequest` object, similar to the `XMLHttpRequest` object.
 ```javascript
 //Here is an example request
 var hyp = HyperRequest(); //Create a new HyperRequest